-Activity theory may provide some insights into the way in which current institutional governance arrangements in relation to IPE might be examined and understood (Engestrom 2000, Engestrom 2004, Greig et al. 2012, Reid et al. 2015).
+Activity theory may provide some insights into the way in which current institutional governance arrangements in relation to IPE might be examined and understood (Engestrom 2000, Engestrom 2004, Greig et al 2012, Reid et al 2015).
 From this frame of reference, the various goal-oriented activities that are undertaken, such as student learning, patient care, or student clinical supervision, consist of a number of different activity systems.
 Within each activity system there are people working to achieve a particular objective or object, using various methods and tools whilst also managing the prevailing organisational structures and rules.
 The overall purpose of these individual activity systems is to achieve an overall outcome that is shared.
 For example, an overall outcome might be to ensure safe and effective prescribing of medication.
 Associated activity systems might include teaching health profession students about prescribing (object) and pharmacists checking medication prescriptions provided to patients (a different object but the same overall outcome).

 If a change is required to the overall outcome, this may also require changes to one or more objects and associated activities.
-Sometimes there may be a need to cross the ‘boundary’ between previously separate activity systems to realign work objectives with those of the new system (Engestrom & Sannino 2010).
+Sometimes there may be a need to cross the ‘boundary’ between previously separate activity systems to realign work objectives with those of the new system (Engestrom and Sannino 2010).
 Such movement between activity systems may be facilitated by so called ‘boundary objects’.
-These are objects that have meaning in multiple activity systems, but that can have different functions within each individual system (Starr & Griesemer 1989, Akkerman & Bakker 2011).
+These are objects that have meaning in multiple activity systems, but that can have different functions within each individual system (Starr and Griesemer 1989, Akkerman and Bakker 2011).
 In the example given above, the drug chart in a hospital might represent a boundary object.